 SUNESSON

 The name associated with this place is Erengisle Sunesson.
 His father was Sune Jonsson, from who he propably inherited Hultaby.
 He was a knight from 1344, and a member of the kings council in 1350.
-He lived in troubled times and got involved in the struggle of the crown.
+When King Magnus Eriksson went to Namur (todays Belgium) as a suitor, Erengisle companioned him.
+The result was Queen Blanche.
+In an old Swedish string is she known as Blanka.
+Which quite possible can be what common people called here.

 When Erik the son of king Magnus Eriksson became a rebellion, had he Erengisles support.
 Erik died though at 20.
 Erengisle had to go into exile, and took part in trying to get Albrekt of Mecklenburg as king.
 He later changed side, and fought against Albrekt.
 In this period was probably Hultaby burnt down.
 Around 1370 it ended with a conciliation, but Erengisle took part in the council that limited king Albrekts authority in 1371.

 Through his second wife, the Norwegian Annot, got he also a position in the Norwegian council.
 Here father Malise, used the title Jarl of the Orkney Islands.
 Erengilse inherited this in 1353.
 He have though no real influence over the territory.
 He was probably never there.
 Erengrisle died in 1392.
-He was layed to rest in the Vadstena abbey.
+He was layed to rest in the Vadstena monastery.
 Hultaby was mentioned in his will.
+Which point at some value after all.
+Almost 30 years have then past since the fire at Hultaboda ö.

 RENDERING